Dwolla/dwolla-typescript/docs/models/createusbeneficialowner.md

 # CreateUSBeneficialOwner

-Create a US Beneficial Owner (identified by SSN)
+Create a US Beneficial Owner (identified by SSN).
+For US-based beneficial owners only.
+Use SSN for identity verification instead of passport.

 ## Example Usage